Braniff International Airways: MAC Charters

 In 1966, Braniff obtained a government contract to transport military personnel from the US Mainland to Vietnam and other military outposts in the Pacific region.
 Braniff also operated flights to and from Hawaii for R&R furloughs for military personnel during the Vietnam War.
 The Military Airlift Command routes were expanded in the Pacific and added to the Atlantic side in 1966.
 The last Braniff MAC charter associated with the Vietnam War was flown in 1975.

 Merger with Panagra

-In February 1967 Braniff, purchased Pan American-Grace Airways (known as Panagra) from shareholders of Pan American World Airways and W.R.
-Grace, increasing its presence in South America.
+In February 1967 Braniff, purchased Pan American-Grace Airways which was also known as 'Panagra from shareholders of Pan American World Airways and W. R. Grace, increasing its presence making it the leading US airline in South America.
 The merger was effective on February 1, 1967, and Panagra's remaining piston airliners were retired.
-Panagra operated early model Douglas DC-8s, which were a new addition to the Braniff fleet; a Panagra order for five long-range DC-8-62s was taken up by Braniff, and deliveries began in late 1967, replacing the older Series 30 Panagra DC-8s.
+Panagra operated early model Douglas DC-8 jets at this time, which were a new addition to the Braniff fleet; a Panagra order for five long-range Douglas DC-8-62 jetliners was then taken up by Braniff, and deliveries began in late 1967, replacing the older Series 30 Panagra DC-8s by the end of 1967.